 The Essential 8 Framework is developed and maintained by the Australian Cyber Security Centre (ACSC).
 It forms the baseline of cyber threat protection recommended by the Australian Signals Directorate.
 It’s cybersecurity 101; however, in a landscape known for its rising complexity, understanding and implementing the basics is critical before moving on to the next step.

-In brief, the framework sets out eight strategies divided into three primary objectives – prevent attacks, limit attack impact, and data availability.
+In brief, the framework sets out eight strategies divided into three primary objectives – prevent attacks, limit attack impact, and ensure data availability.
 So, what does it have to do with your business?
 Here’s the low down.

 The Role of the Essential Eight Framework in Cybersecurity